This list of 100 things to declutter from your home will help you clear the clutter and make your space more relaxed and inviting.

 - Dirty old pillows and throw cushions

-- Broken or thick hangers (take too much space on closet)
+- Broken or thick hangers (take too much space in the closet)

 - If you want tips to organize your closet read 10 closet organization hacks to make the most out of your space.